KeyBank Review 2022: Noteworthy Checking Accounts for Balances of All Sizes

 Money Market Accounts

 Money market accounts are a good choice for customers who need to make an occasional payment or write a check directly from their account.
-Withdrawals are more restricted than a checking account, with a limit of six due to federal law.
 You have two money market accounts to choose from: Key Silver Money Market Savings and Key Gold Money Market Savings.
-The Key Gold account offers slightly better rates than the 0.01% to 0.02% you’ll earn with Key Silver, but it requires a much higher minimum opening deposit.
+The Key Gold account offers slightly better rates than you’ll earn with Key Silver, but it requires a much higher minimum opening deposit.

 Once you’ve decided which account you want to open, check the opening deposit requirements to make sure you have the funds.
 You can use cash if you’re opening the account in person.
 Otherwise, you’ll need an existing bank account or a credit or debit card.